offici5l/MiCommunityTool/README.md

 ---

-- [Apply](./script/README.md) A script that automatically submits the Xiaomi bootloader unlock request to get permission.
+- [Apply](./script/README.md) A script that automatically submits the Xiaomi bootloader unlock permission request
 - [Library](./micommunity/README.md) A Python library for interacting with Mi Community APIs.

 ---